fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

 ---
 title: Development Server (devserve)
-description: Run your Viaduct application with auto-reloading for rapid development
+description: Run your Viaduct application with GraphiQL IDE and auto-reloading
 weight: 100
 ---

 ## Overview

 The `devserve` task provides a development server for Viaduct applications with:
-- **GraphQL endpoint**: Full GraphQL API at `/graphql`
+- **GraphiQL IDE**: Interactive GraphQL explorer in your browser
 - **Auto-reloading**: Automatic reloading when schema or code changes
 - **Zero configuration**: Works out-of-the-box with any Viaduct application